 Lipofuscin is a brownish pigment left over from the breakdown and absorption of damaged blood cells.

 Kumar V, Abbas AK, Aster JC.
-Cellular responses to stress and toxic insults: Adaptation, injury, and death.
+Cellular responses to stress and toxic insults: adaptation, injury, and death.
 In: Kumar V, Abbas AK, Aster JC, eds.
 Robbins and Cotran Pathologic Basis of Disease.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 2.

 Review Date 2/7/2019

-Updated by: Linda J. Vorvick, MD, medical director and director of didactic curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.